 Sending event emails isn’t as difficult as it seems; there are some simple guidelines to follow that will make the experience simpler.

 A few important takeaways regarding event email subject lines:

 - Your subject line is the most important component of your email, so spend the most time on it.

 - Not all subject lines are made the same—use one of our formulas to craft the perfect line for your situation.

 - Shorter is better—the longer your subject line, the fewer people on mobile devices will be able to read.

 All it takes is just a little bit of diligence, patience, and testing.
 Use our formulas to choose the perfect email subject line strategy, then use these 31 event email subject lines to get inspiration for your next campaign.

-Looking for an email tool that can help you track your opens?
-Campaign Monitor can help you analyze that data and craft beautiful emails for your next event.
+Learn more about how Campaign Monitor can help you craft beautiful emails for your next event.